What Kind of Web Developer I Want to Be

 - The Experience - How the user sees and interacts with what the browser has rendered.

 As with any abstraction, I’m making assumptions about the conditions of the world outside of the abstraction.
-But by identifying the center of my concern and sacrificing those extra levels of granularity, control, and knowledge that lie outside my horizon I gain the ability to truly master my proscribed area.
-There is a crucial joy in knowing one’s limits; it’s the joy of self-knowledge, the joy of motivation, the joy of ownership.
+But by identifying the center of my concern and sacrificing those extra levels of granularity, control, and knowledge that lie outside my horizon I gain the opportunity to master my proscribed area.
+There is joy in knowing one’s limits; it’s the joy of self-knowledge, the joy of motivation, the joy of ownership.